The Energy Secretary, Stephen Chu, the Energy Secretary, says he does not own a car.

 Maybe people who voted for Obama get moved to the front of the line.

-That very likely to happen.
+That's very likely to happen.

-Now this health story.
+Now, this health story.

-The um websites called Sign of the Times.
+The website's called Sign of the Times.

 And the story here is by Dr. Dwight Lundell, heart surgeon, speaks out on what really causes heart disease.

-The upshot of it is that everything that we think we're doing to promote cardiovascular health is actually contributing to cardiovascular problems.
+The upshot of it is, is that everything that we think we're doing to promote cardiovascular health is actually contributing to cardiovascular problems.

 This story prints out six pages.

-The doctor wrote it, and it ties in.
+The doctor wrote it.

-So many times, I have mentioned over the years about diet, health, food, how we're being manipulated by government goals, wrong medical ideas, food activists with a logo and a fax machine putting out bogus information to the media.
+I have mentioned over the years about diet, health, food, how we're being manipulated by government goals, wrong medical ideas, food activists with a logo and a fax machine putting out bogus information to the media.

-This runs with it, as long as it contains government has to step in to save us, then they'll be happy to promote whatever the lying data is.
+As long as it contains government has to step in to save us, then they'll be happy to promote whatever the lying data is.

-So what we have here is a heart surgeon who is saying that he and his profession have been wrong for decades.
+Now, what we have here is a heart surgeon who is saying that he and his profession have been wrong for decades.

-This experiment with statins and low fat diets has not worked.
+This experiment with statins and low-fat diets has not worked.

 He says it's time to move on to another way.